 Trench-less Technologies

-• The mole plough allows us to install up to 150m lengths of underground pipe between each joint.
+- The mole plough allows us to install up to 150m lengths of underground pipe between each joint.
 As surface disruption is minimal and there’s no excavating or backfilling involved, the installation period is incredibly fast.
 Once set-up is complete, it takes as little as 30 minutes to install a single 150m run of 63mm MDPE pipe.
 In comparison, it would take a full day to to do this with a 6-tonne excavator!

 Additionally, we easily install replacement pipework along the edges of road verges by offsetting the mole plough behind its tractor unit.
-As a result, roads are only out of action for a very short period of time – not closed for days on end like with traditional excavation.
+As a result, roads are only out of action for a very short period of time – not closed for days on end like with traditional excavation. - The thrust mole allows us to tunnel under roads, concrete and paving without having to excavate at the surface.
+We dig small holes only every 12m and install replacement pipework while roads remain open to traffic & machinery.
+This keeps reinstatement costs to a minimum.

 Thrust moling is also very cost-effective because the new pipe bypasses the site of the burst pipe and the section containing the water leak is simply removed.